 Nested optimization problems

-In this tutorial we explain how to write a nested optimization problem, where an outer problem uses the results from the optimization of an inner subproblem.
+The purpose of this tutorial is to show how to solve a nested optimization problem, where an upper problem uses the results from the optimization of a lower subproblem.

-To model the problem, we define a user-defined function to handle the decomposition of the inner problem inside the outer one.
-Finally, we show how to improve the performance by using a cache that avoids resolving the inner problem.
+To model the problem, we define a user-defined operator to handle the decomposition of the lower problem inside the upper one.
+Finally, we show how to improve the performance by using a cache that avoids resolving the lower problem.

-For a simpler example of writing a user-defined function, see the User-defined Hessians tutorial.
+For a simpler example of writing a user-defined operator, see the User-defined Hessians tutorial.

 This tutorial uses the following packages: